BenLewies/Lifeguard/README.md

 Replace `"Service1"`, `"Service2"`, and `"Service3"` with the names of the services you want to monitor.

-## build.config
+## build.json

-The `build.config` file should be in the same directory as the `build-publish.ps1` script.
+The `build.json` file should be in the same directory as the `build-publish.ps1` script.
 It contains the paths to your .NET installation, the output directory for the published applications, and the paths to your project files.
 Here's an example:

 ```json
 {